Preuce/3Donut/README.md

 A point is placed in GRAPH if and only if its z value is smaller than the one currently in DEPTH.

 The main code iterates over the list of point in the mesh, and rotates each points based on the 3 angles phi, alpha and ome(ga).
+The sine and cosine values for each relevant angle are computed at the beginning of execution.
 It then computes the scalar product between the illumination vector I and the normal at each points in order to determine the light level.

 # TODO
-* I didn't bother with the occlusion, so the light traverses the donus
+* The rotation speed is not fully consistent between different framerates.
+It might be due to values being improperly rounded
+* User inputs are a pain, they could allow proper termination of the program, as well as switching from one view to another
+* We could compute all ```size_phi*size_alpha*size_ome``` rotation matrices (or frames...) at the beginning of execution
-* The light is a bit f*cked, it doesn't behave very naturally, that's due to the fact that I take the scalar product of the illumination vector and the normal at each points, so a point directly under the light but facing slightly away will be a lot darker than it should
+* The light is a bit f*cked, it doesn't behave very naturally, that's due to the fact that I take the scalar product of the illumination vector and the normal at each points, so a point directly under the light but facing slightly away will be a lot darker than it should.
+It also doesn't take occlusion into account, the light traverses the mesh
-* Intensity just multiplies the computed lighting values, meaning high lighting values are increased much more than small one (which increases the contrast... that's what I should have called it...)

-Yeah Im not very good with lighting it seems.